Mapillary lets anyone capture and upload street-level imagery that can then be used for extracting map data.

 The simplest way to contribute images is to use the Mapillary mobile apps which let you both capture and upload conveniently with your phone.
 But you can also use other devices like action cams or 360° cams, as there are a number of other options for uploading imagery.

 There are two main requirements for the images that you upload to Mapillary: location information (normally based on GPS) and timestamp.
 Both are stored in the EXIF data of the image (there are several options for geotagging your images).
 Mapillary supports different aspect ratios and but your images should be in landscape orientation.

 - iOS device or Android device.
 Upload images straight from the Mapillary app when you’ve been capturing with your mobile phone or a linked camera device via the Mapillary integration.
 This is the default way of uploading.

-- Upload scripts.
-For very large volumes of images to upload, and/or images taken outside the Mapillary app that require some extra processing (like adding geotags from an externally recorded GPS track), we have a collection of scripts prepared.
+- Command line tools.
+For very large volumes of images to upload, and/or images taken outside the Mapillary app that require some extra processing (like adding geotags from an externally recorded GPS track), we have a collection of command line tools prepared.

 We strongly suggest that you review and remove all bad-quality and/or sensitive images before upload.
 If something slips, it is possible to delete images post-upload, but doing it beforehand will always be quicker and more effective.